RichardHarwood/Sod1_CuATSM_Image_Analysis/README.md

 | Use_Data_augmentation  | False  |
 | Pretrained_model | "Cytoplasm2"  |

-The code we used was essentially the [ZeroCostDL4Mic](https://www.nature.com/articles/s41467-021-22518-0/) cellpose notebook, however we created a local conda environment as to not be limited by colab sessions running out of resources.
+The code we used was essentially the [ZeroCostDL4Mic](https://www.nature.com/articles/s41467-021-22518-0/) cellpose notebook, however we created a local conda environment (SOD_1.yaml) as to not be limited by colab sessions running out of resources.
+The cellpose model described above (along with the data used to train the model) and used in the following steps can be downloaded here (insert download link)

 ## Run a batch process to analyze all the images